verazhang1234/https-server/README.md

 1. Clone this repository to your local machine
 2. Install dependencies：
 Ensure you have Node.js and npm installed.
 Run the command to install necessary dependencies: npm install
-3. SSL Certificates：
+3. SSL Certificates
-For the server to run securely over HTTPS, you need SSL certificates.
-Place your key.pem and cert.pem files in the root of your project directory.
-These files are required for the server to handle HTTPS connections.
+- using OpenSSL, run the command: openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
-4. Start the server在：
+4. Start the secure server: node server.js
-Once all dependencies are installed and SSL certificates are in place, you can start the server using the command:node app.js Then the server will be running at https://localhost:3000.
+5. Open https://localhost:3000 in your browser.

 ## SSL configuration